 The Future of Medicine

-Whether it’s something as simple as a teleconferenced doctor visit or as surreal as a virtual reality treatment to treat mental health, technology will continue to shape medical care for the foreseeable future.
+Whether it’s something as simple as a teleconferenced doctor visit or as surreal as a virtual reality treatment to treat mental health, healthcare technology will continue to shape medical care for the foreseeable future.